 Where a Fund enters into interest rate or total return swaps on a net basis, the two payment streams are netted out, with each party receiving or paying, as the case may be, only the net amount of the two payments.
 Interest rate or total return swaps entered into on a net basis do not involve the physical delivery of investments, other underlying assets or principal.
-Accordingly, it is intended that the risk of loss with respect to interest rate swaps is limited to the net amount of interest payments that a Fund is contractually obliged to make (or in the case of total return swaps, the net amount of the difference between the total rate of return of a reference investment, index or basket of investments and the fixed or floating payments).
+Accordingly, it is intended that the risk of loss with respect to interest rate swaps is limited to the net amount of the difference between the total rate of return of a reference investment, index or basket of investments and the fixed or floating payments).
 If the other party to an interest rate or total return swap defaults, in normal circumstances each Fund's risk of loss consists of the net amount of interest or total return payments that each party is contractually entitled to receive.
-In contrast, currency swaps usually involve the delivery of the entire principal value of one designated currency in exchange for the other designated currency.
-Therefore, the entire principal value of a currency swap is subject to the risk that the other party to the swap will default on its contractual delivery obligations.
+In contrast, currency swaps usually involve the delivery of the entire principal value of one designated currency in exchange for the other party to the swap will default on its contractual delivery obligations.